Surplus Lines Brokers

 Access the Annual Surplus Lines Brokers Maintenance Assessment Report.
 Once you enter in your Virginia Broker license number, then the report will populate your demographic information and automatically calculate the assessment amount due (minimum of $300) based on the taxable premium entered.
 You can print the report and mail it with a check to the address noted on the report, or you can file and pay electronically by selecting the File and Pay Assessment button.

 Standards of Conduct:

-Surplus Lines Brokers shall provide Notice to Insured (SLB-9) that insurance is not placed with a licensed insurer and therefore, is not protected under the Virginia Property and Casualty Insurance Guaranty Association.
+Surplus Lines Brokers shall provide a Notice to Insured (Form SLB-9), stating that insurance is not placed with a licensed insurer and therefore, is not protected under the Virginia Property and Casualty Insurance Guaranty Association.

 Surplus Lines Brokers must keep records in accordance with §38.2-4807 of the Code of Virginia.
-The records shall be kept open at all reasonable times to examination by the Commission without notice for a period of not less than five years.
-Surplus lines coverage must be placed only with unlicensed insurers approved by the Commission or included on the NAIC Quarterly Listing of Alien Surplus Lines Insurers.
+Records shall be kept open at all reasonable times for examination by the Commission without notice for a period of not less than five years.
+Surplus Lines coverage must be placed only with unlicensed insurers approved by the Commission or included on the NAIC Quarterly Listing of Alien Surplus Lines Insurers.